María Félix: Personal life

 In 1953, when Félix returned to Mexico after her stay in Europe and Argentina, she was reunited with an "old enemy": the actor and singer Jorge Negrete.
 Unlike their difficult first meeting ten years ago on the set of El peñón de las ánimas, Félix found Negrete, in her own words: "surrendered to my feet".
 After a brief romance, the couple married in 1953, transmitted by radio to all Latin America, held at the House of Catipoato in Tlalpan.
 Negrete was already ill when the marriage took place, and died eleven months later at a hospital in Los Angeles, United States, while Félix was in Europe shooting La Belle Otero.
-Félix's appearance at his funeral, dressed in trousers, caused a huge scandal, which led Félix to take refuge in Europe.
+Félix's appearance at his funeral, dressed in trousers, caused a huge scandal, which led her to take refuge in Europe.

 Her fourth marriage (1956–1974), was with the Romanian-born French banker Alexander Berger.
 Félix met Berger in the 1940s, when they were both married.
 Years later they met again.
 Félix was married to Berger for 18 years.
 She tried becoming a mother again, but an accident during a filming in 1957 caused Félix to lose the child.
 It was at this time that she built her famous home, La Casa de las Tortugas (The House of Turtles), designed by Pepe Mendoza and resembling an Italian villa, in Cuernavaca.
 Berger died in 1974 of lung cancer months after the death of Félix's mother, which plunged her into a deep depression.
 To overcome this depression, she developed a new passion: horses.
 Some of her horses won major international equestrian awards.
-Félix kept her horses for 11 years.
+Félix kept horses for 11 years.

-Her last romantic relationship was the Russian-French painter Antoine Tzapoff.
+Her last romantic relationship was the Russian-French painter Antoine Tzapoff, who was 31 years her junior.
 About him, Félix said: I don't know if he's the man who has most loved me, but he's who has loved me better.

 The press speculated about a strong rivalry between Félix and Dolores del Río, the other leading female figure of Mexican cinema and a successful Hollywood star.
 Regarding this "rivalry", Félix said: "With Dolores I had no rivalry.
 On the contrary, we were friends and always treated each other with great respect, each with our own personality.
 We were completely different.
 She was refined, interesting, gentle on the deal, and I'm energetic, arrogant and bossy."